rio-malik/rio-malik/README.md

-# Hi there, I'm Vincent - aka [vincentwidyan](https://www.youtube.com/channel/UC22xix7qvwpYWnSQ5QEYtAQ) 👋
+# Hi there, I'm Rio Andika Malik - aka [rio-malik](https://instagram.com/riomalik) 👋
 ## About me:
 - 🔭 I’m currently working as Lecturer and IT Consultant
 - 🌱 I’m currently learning Python and Javascript